Corey Bailey

 will slip out of the record groove, possibly damaging the record.
 Too much

-measured using a specially designed and constructed balance beam scale that is
+designed and constructed balance beam scale that is placed under the stylus with

-placed under the stylus with the platter at rest.
-There are also some specially
+the platter at rest.
+There are also some electronic scales for this purpose.

 Transcription Disc